tidbyt/tidbyt.dev/docs/03_integrate/integrate.md

 }
 ```

-Make sure to pass the `-H` flag anytime you're performing a request to
-an endpoint that requires authentication (i.e. most of them.)
+The key component of that command line is the `-H` flag.
+Make sure to
+included when performing requests to endpoints that require
+autentication!

+That's pretty much all there's too it.
+Now go forth and build a thing!